webdriverio/webdriverio/SRS Document.md

-A software requirements specification (SRS) is a document that explains what the program will accomplish and how it will function.
-It also specifies the features that the product must have in order to satisfy the requirements of all stakeholders.
 ## Revision History
 | name | date | reason to change | version |
 | --- | --- | --- | --- |